dbohdan/s2png/README.md

-  -w width      set the width of the PNG image output (600 by default) -s            make the output image roughly square -b text       custom banner text ("" for no banner) -p password   encrypt/decrypt the output with a hexadecimal password
+  -w width      set the width of the PNG image output (600 by default) -s            make the output image roughly square -b text       custom banner text ("" for no banner) -p hex-key    encrypt/decrypt the output with a hexadecimal key
-                using RC4
-                (Warning: do not use this if you want actual secrecy!)
+                using RC4 (Warning: completely insecure!
+Do not use this if you want actual secrecy.)

 Normally s2png detects which operation to perform by the file type.
 You can override this behavior with the following switches: